OctopusDeploy/blog/blog/2021-10/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 ## Rolling deployments

-A rolling pattern delivers releases to one target (or batch of targets) at a time.
+A rolling pattern delivers releases to one target (or batch of targets) at a time to reduce the load across your production environment.

 As one of the simpler options, rolling deployments can be slow but are reliable, low risk and easy to roll back.